 As you go through the home buying process, you may come across the term easement and wonder what it means and how it affects your property value.
-Easements are very important to a real estate transaction and therefore something you should care about.
-Let’s start at the beginning.
+Easements are very important to a real estate transaction and therefore something you should care about when purchasing your next home.

 An easement grants someone the right to cross or use someone else’s land for a specified purpose.
 Even if you own the land, it means that you cannot control this other person from using the land for the purpose specified in the easement.
 It exists regardless of who owns each property.
-So, if you’re searching for a new home or just thinking about buying a home, be sure to check with the seller to see if any easements exists.
+So, if you’re searching for a new home or just thinking about buying a home, be sure to check with the seller to see if any easements exist.
 If they do, they’re not going away just because you now own the home.
 For example, an easement on your property may control the accessibility to an electrical pole by a utility company.
 Or if a neighbors driveway is only accessible from your property, you might rely on an easement on your property to control this access.

 There are three main types of easements: in gross, appurtenant, and prescriptive.
 The names are a bit confusing so keep reading and we’ll explain what each one is.